 - Quietwood Drive, Marinwood—This quiet (as befitting its name) street resembles something you'd see in Leave it to Beaver or another depiction of '50s suburban life.
 Check out all the Halloween decorations, and stay for the trick-or-treating.
-Come back in December to see the awesome Bear House in its full glory.
+Come back in December to see the awesome Nisjas' Bear House in its full Holiday glory.

-Keep in mind that a lot of people know about these neighborhoods, and it can get pretty crowded with all the out of towners driving in, so be prepared for a parking challenge.
-Also, you're a guest in someone else's neighborhood, so be considerate and courteous.
-But above all, have fun!
+Please keep in mind that a lot of people know about these neighborhoods, and it can get pretty crowded with all the out-of-towners driving in.
+Be prepared for a potential parking challenge, be patient, and make sure you watch for trick-or-treaters in the dark.
+Safety first!